MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 > The System Requirements for HoloLens devices are based on the architecture of the app build.
 HoloLens 2 devices use ARM architecture.
 When building your apps in Visual Studio, ensure that you have selected the correct architecture for the device and include any needed dependencies.

 > [!IMPORTANT]
-> When deploying LOB apps, it&#39;s important to also upload the certificate to Intune, and assign it to the same group that is intended to use the app or it will not install properly.
+> When deploying LOB apps, it's important to also upload the certificate to Intune, and assign it to the same group that is intended to use the app or it will not install properly.

 ### Upload and Assign the App

 1. Navigate to the [MEM admin center](https://endpoint.microsoft.com/#home).
-2. Select **Apps** > **All apps** and select the **+ Add** button.
+2. Select **Apps** -> **All apps** and select the **+ Add** button.
 3. Underneath Other, Select **Line-of-business app**.
 Click **select**.
 4. Select the app package file, this is your APPXBUNDLE file, or in our case of this example the app is _MRTK Examples Hub\_2.4.2.0\_arm\_Master.appxbundle_.
 5. You will be notified of missing dependencies.
-In this case we need to upload _Microsoft.VCLibs.ARM.14.00.appx_.
-Search for it under **Select a file.**
+In this case, we need to upload _Microsoft.VCLibs.ARM.14.00.appx_.
+Search for it under **Select a file**.
 6. Select OK.
 7. In the next screen, the required fields will be auto-filled.
-Select **Next.**
+Select **Next**.
 8. Under Required, add our previously created group to make this app required for the group.
 This will cause the app to automatically download to enrolled devices in the group.
-Select **Next.**
+Select **Next**.
-9. Select **Create.**
+9. Select **Create**.

 Read more: [Assign apps to groups in Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/apps-deploy#assign-an-app)

 ## Setup Guides: Application licenses, dataverse, and authoring

-In order to use Dynamics 365 Guides, you&#39;ll need to do some preparation.
-There are three areas in which we&#39;ll need to prepare; users, dataverse, and the guides themselves.
+In order to use Dynamics 365 Guides, you'll need to do some preparation.
+There are three areas in which we'll need to prepare; users, dataverse, and the guides themselves.

 ### Users and application licenses

-For someone to use Guides, they&#39;ll need to use an Azure AD account, which we have set up in this guide previously.
+For someone to use Guides, they'll need to use an Azure AD account, which we have set up in this guide previously.

-You&#39;ll also need to assign the proper Application Licenses,Licenses; you&#39;ll do this from the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home).
-You&#39;ll want to ensure you assign the following 3 three application licenses to the user we&#39;ve created.
+You'll also need to assign the proper Application Licenses,Licenses; you'll do this from the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/Home).
+You'll want to ensure you assign the following 3 three application licenses to the user we've created.
 Also assign these licenses to your primary Azure Account.

 - Microsoft Dataverse
 - Dynamics 365 Guides